hellohaptik/docs_haptik/docs/bot-builder/basic/business.md

 ![TaskBox3](assets/Business6.png)

-- Task Title: This will be the task what you want to add on the bot and display on the main menu.
+- **Task Title**: This will be the task what you want to add on the bot and display on the main menu.
 Example - **Choose a plan** as shown in the Netflix menu above.

-- User Says: This will be the content which you want as a user text to be sent on the bot once user clicks on Task title.
+- **User Says**: This will be the content which you want as a user text to be sent on the bot once user clicks on Task title.
 Example - If **User Says** is given as **I want to choose a plan** for the above Task title **Choose a plan**, the text will go as **I want to choose a plan** once the user clicks on **Choose a plan** task.

-- Upload the icon: You can set the icon for each task by clicking the icon image present beside the “New Task” text.
+- **Upload the icon**: You can set the icon for each task by clicking the icon image present beside the “New Task” text.
 You can always change the image for the existing task by clicking the same image.

-- Visible on Task Box: Check this box to make this task active on the taskbox associated with this channel.
+- **Visible on Task Box**: Check this box to make this task active on the taskbox associated with this channel.
 If you want to deactivate a task at any point, uncheck this box, and it will be removed from the taskbox.

-- Location Required: You can ignore this option.
+- **Location Required**: You can ignore this option.

 5. Click Save.
 You’ve created a task!